Perelandra0x309/secure-im/videochat.md

 				<p><h3>Wickr Pro</h3></p>
 				<p>Wickr Pro is normally used for businesses, but they are now offering <a href="https://wickr.com/wickr-extends-wickr-pro-service-offerings-for-free-amidst-urgent-spike-in-remote-work/" {{ site.class_button_external }}>free accounts for anyone</a>.
 To use this product everyone must register themselves for an account using an email address.
 Wickr Pro offers instant messages and instant calling and video chat to one or more other Wickr Pro users.</p>
 				<ul>
+                    <li>Available for Android, iOS, MacOS, Windows and Linux (via Snap)</li>
 					<li>Chat or call with other Wickr Pro users individually or in group rooms</li>
 					<li>Up to 30 participants in a video chat</li>
 					<li>Multiple people can be designated as admins to a room and fully control who can enter a room</li>
 					<li>Fully encrypted and secure</li>
+					<li>Be aware that the email you signed up with is your ID so anyone you connect with in WickrPro will know this email address</li>
 					<li>Shares all other secure features with WickrMe, see <a href="/centralizedapps.html#wickrme" {{ site.class_button_internal }}>my WickrMe review</a></li>
 				</ul>
 				<p><a href="https://pro-download.wickr.com/#/version/pro" {{ site.class_button_external }}>Download Wickr Pro</a></p>